On the gracesize of trees: Finding rainbow subgraphs

-This proves \ref{ob3}.
-So, all of our objectives are satisfied with high probability, and we are finally ready to apply \cref{thm:Pippenger}.
-Taking $\sqrt{\gamma}, \mu, \ \frac{p^2\mu}{10}$ and $|H_P|$ to play the roles of $\gamma, \mu \ \alpha $ and $n$ respectively, with high probability we can apply \Cref{thm:Pippenger} to find a matching in $H_P$ covering all but $2\mu|H_P|$ vertices.
+Note that with high probability, using~\ref{ob1}, the number of vertices of $H_P$ that are outside of the set given in~\eqref{eqn:deg_s_vxs} is at most $10s = \frac{\mu}{2}m\leq \mu|H_P|$.
+Taking $\sqrt{\gamma}, \mu, \ \frac{p^2\mu}{20}$ and $|H_P|$ to play the roles of $\gamma, \mu \ \alpha $ and $n$ respectively, with high probability we can apply \Cref{thm:Pippenger} to find a matching in $H_P$ covering all but $2\mu|H_P|$ vertices.
 Denote it by $M_P$.
 As mentioned earlier, we can apply the exact same method to $H_Q$, and apply a union bound, to get that with probability $1-o(1)$ both $M_P$ and $M_Q$ exist as in the statement of the claim. \end{proofclaim}